 Emergency housing from the council

-Types of emergency housing
+Types and costs of emergency housing

-You could be offered a:
+It could be a:

 self contained flat

-hostel or refuge with some shared areas
+hostel or refuge with some shared areas, such as kitchens or bathrooms

 Tell the council if sharing facilities puts anyone in your household at risk of infection or illness.